 Rarer forms of lymphocytic leukemia

-There is the common form of CLL (which starts in B lymphocytes), but there are some rare types of leukemia that share some features with CLL.
+The common form of CLL starts in B lymphocytes, but there are some rare types of leukemia that share some features with CLL.

-Prolymphocytic leukemia (PLL): This is a type of leukemia in which the cancer cells are similar to normal cells called prolymphocytes -- immature forms of B lymphocytes (B-PLL) or T lymphocytes (T-PLL).
+Prolymphocytic leukemia (PLL): In this type of leukemia the cancer cells are similar to normal cells called prolymphocytes -- immature forms of B lymphocytes (B-PLL) or T lymphocytes (T-PLL).
 Both B-PLL and T-PLL tend to be more aggressive than the usual type of CLL.
-Most cases will respond to some form of treatment, but over time they tend to relapse.
+Most people will respond to some form of treatment, but over time they tend to relapse.
 PLL may develop in someone who already has CLL (in which case it tends to be more aggressive), but it can also occur in people who have never had CLL.

 Large granular lymphocyte (LGL) leukemia: This is another rare form of chronic leukemia.
-The cancer cells are large and have features of either T lymphocytes or natural killer (NK) cells (another type of lymphocyte).
+The cancer cells are large and have features of either T lymphocytes or another type of lymphocyte called natural killer (NK) cells.
 Most LGL leukemias are slow-growing, but a small number are more aggressive.
 Drugs that suppress the immune system may be helpful, but aggressive cases are very hard to treat.

 The rest of this document focuses mainly on CLL in adults, with some limited information on hairy cell leukemia.
 For information on other types of leukemia in adults and children, please see our separate documents on these topics.